Villa del Carbón: Geography

+Climate

+The high altitude of between 2,300 and 3,600 meters gives the municipality a temperate climate, with freezing temperatures not uncommon in the winter.
+The highlands have a wet climate, while the lower hills can be semi-arid.
+Significant winds are present in much of the municipality.

+Hydrography

 The relatively abundant rains at the high elevations give rise to a large number of small fresh-water springs, which create small streams that eventually join into the municipality's four rivers: the San Jeronimo, Las Animas, Los Sabios and El Oro.
 There is one other "river" called the "Río Seco" (Dry River) which flows only during the rainy season.
 Most of the bodies of water here have been created by the El Llano, Taxhimay, Benito Juárez and Molinitos Dams, with only one natural lake called Santa Catarina.